wp-plugins/redi-restaurant-reservation/readme.txt

 = 13.0406 =
 * Added French translation
-* Added possibility to provide Short and Full description about restaurnat
+* Added possibility to provide Short and Full description about restaurant
 * Added language selection for emails that are sent to administrator
 * Added configuration of minimum time in hours before reservation